WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 ### Community-driven Wallet reference implementation

-Given the novelty and importance of the introduction of the holder responsibility, the community should strive towards providing a non-commercial wallet implementation to support this process and lower the barrier to entry.
+Given the novelty and importance of the introduction of holder responsibility, the community should strive towards providing a non-commercial wallet implementation to support this process and lower the barrier to entry.